 So every day on this tour I was up around 7:00 or 8:00 am, and then to bed at 2:00 or 3:00 am.
 They were long days.
 It wasn’t too bad for me however cause it was only a 5 show tour, and I am used to 5 weeks!
 So I was okay with it.
 I had a lot of shots to get every day and with the increased size in the venue, I needed to start shooting some remote cameras.
 I shot three different cameras almost every day, with one at front of the house and then another rigged up high somewhere.
 This allowed me to get all the shots I needed to get without having to run around the venue much.
 It’s important I am at the right place for the right time during the set, and if I am running to the back of the venue just to get one shot, it doesn’t quite work.
 I made this video recently showing how I shot the set from start to finish.
 In this particular video, I didn’t have a camera at the front of the house, so I did have to do some running!
 But you get the idea.
 I gotta stay fit somehow.

 I also have some techniques for making sure I know when certain key parts of the set are coming up.
 Its pretty simple and just involves some paper and a pen.
-I basically draw out each songs timeline as a literal line, and make letter markings at different parts of each song.
+I basically draw out the timeline of each song as a literal line and make letter markings at different parts of each song.
 Each later stands for something different.
 C means crowd, or when the crowd is fully lit up.
 J means jump, P means pyro, etc etc. Its really whatever works for you.
-I just have to shoot the same thing everyday–lighting stays the same, production stays the same–so I figure cancel out as much of the luck as possible and try to create good photo taking situations to the best of my advantage.
+I just have to shoot the same thing every day–lighting stays the same, production stays the same–so I figure cancel out as much of the luck as possible and try to create good photo-taking situations to the best of my advantage.

 2/6/2015 – London, UK – Electric Ballroom with Neck Deep